scipy/oldest-supported-numpy/README.rst

 dependencies which get installed by pip when **oldest-supported-numpy** is installed.

-Can I use this if my package requires a recent version of Numpy?
+Can I use this if my package requires a recent version of NumPy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In many cases, even though your package may require a version of
-Numpy that is more recent than the pinned versions here, this
+NumPy that is more recent than the pinned versions here, this
 is often a runtime requirement, i.e. for running (rather than
 building) your package.
 In many cases, unless you use recent
-features of the Numpy C API, you will still be able to build your
+features of the NumPy C API, you will still be able to build your
-package with an older version of Numpy and therefore you will still
+package with an older version of NumPy and therefore you will still
 be able to use **oldest-supported-numpy**.
 You can still impose a
-more recent Numpy requirement in ``install_requires``
+more recent NumPy requirement in ``install_requires``

 What about having a catchier name for this package?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~